-We will provide knowledge and tools to a group of relevant policymakers in member states of the EU and neighbouring countries.
-They can use these tools to define, design and implement evidence-based reforms in the health workforce field that specifically aim to counteract medical deserts.
+We provide knowledge and tools to a group of relevant policymakers in European member states and neighbouring countries.
+They can use these tools to define, design, and implement evidence-based reforms in the health sector that specifically aim to counteract medical deserts.

 In this project, we follow a 3-step plan:

-- Generating evidence - Research into the different manifestations of medical deserts will contribute to the development of an interactive tool that can be used to diagnose and monitor medical deserts in project countries and beyond.
+- Generating evidence - Research into the different manifestations of medical deserts contributes to the development of an interactive tool that can be used to diagnose and monitor medical deserts in project countries and beyond.

-- Consensus building - We will ensure inclusiveness of perspectives of different groups in policy development.
-This part will consist of participatory method guideline development and a phased ‘consensus building sessions’, both at local and national level.
+- Consensus building - We ensure inclusiveness of perspectives of different groups in policy development.
+This part consists of participatory method guideline development and phased ‘consensus building sessions’, both at local and national level.

-- Discussing policy options - Once locally relevant policy options are ready, policy discussions will be facilitated.
-National and EU level key stakeholders and decision makers (e.g. policy makers, health professionals, patient organisations and citizens) will be engaged to ensure joint reflection on effective, feasible and acceptable policy measures.
+- Discussing policy options - Once locally relevant policy options are ready, policy discussions are facilitated.
+National and EU level key stakeholders and decision makers (e.g. policy makers, health professionals, patient organisations and citizens) are engaged to ensure joint reflection on effective, feasible and acceptable policy measures.

 The Athena Institute is especially involved in step 2: building consensus on various policy measures enabling countries to counteract medical deserts.
-Based on our experience in participatory mehods, we will ensure that perspectives of all different stakeholders will be included in the in policy development.
+Based on our experience in participatory mehods, we ensure thatthe perspectives of all different stakeholders are included in policy development.